Building a Jurisdiction-Aware Intake Router in Python

 }

-No intake system operates in a vacuum.
-Network partitions, KMS throttling, or ambiguous jurisdictional signals require deterministic fallback routing.
-The router implements a three-tier escalation matrix:
+No intake system operates without failure.
+Network partitions, KMS throttling, or ambiguous jurisdictional signals require deterministic fallback.
+The router applies a three-tier escalation matrix:

 class FallbackRouter: